namesake.

 45 | Elephant Garlic

 This softball-sized member of the leek family can weigh as much as a pound.
 Flavor is milder and sweeter than true garlic and often thought to more resemble the flavor of shallots.
-Native to China and introduced in the U.S. by Czech and Slav immigrants, it was considered by many to be for the lower classes, given the potent odor left on breath and skin.
-But its popularity grew in the 1950s, as garlic emerged from inner-city neighborhoods to find favor with WASPs sick to death of macaroni and cheese with little hot dogs cut up.
+Native to China and introduced in the U.S. by Czech and Slav immigrants, it was considered by many to be for the lower classes, given the potent odor left on breath and skin, but its popularity grew in the 1950s as garlic emerged from inner-city neighborhoods to find favor with WASPs sick to death of macaroni and cheese with the little cut-up hot dogs.

 N53.jpg